abhityakrishnaraj/CS225-Final-Project/README.md

 PNG and GIF format.
 The BFS route is seen in "BFS Route.png" and the Djikstra's route is in "NonanimatedSolution.png".

 The GIF file can be seen on GitHub at "AnimatedSolution.gif".
-Unfortunately the gif doesn't always work as
+Unfortunately the gif sometimes doesn't work

-intended while looking at it through EWS within the cloned folder but works fine for every new input
+as intended while looking at it withing the cloned folder in EWS, however; it works normally fine once it is

-once it is pushed to GitHub.
+pushed to GitHub.
 The PNG files that make up the GIF file are found within the frames folder.